darkstrr/quake2modsFinal/README.md

-This mod was created by Albert Wang of NJIT
+This mod was created by Albert Wang